sparisi/gym_minatar/README.md

         <li>The player has 6 actions (LEFT, DOWN, RIGHT, UP, SHOOT, NO-OP) and
         the observation space has 4 channels for (in order): player, aliens, player bullets, aliens bullets</li>
-        <li>This game is <b>partially observable</b>, because observations
-        don't encode shooting cooldown time.
-However, most of the time this can be inferred by how far the player bullet has traveled.
       </ul>
     </td>
   </tr>